 That’s why it is important that your child attend Voluntary Prekindergarten.
 VPK is free of charge to all 4-year-old children in Florida regardless of family income.
 The high-quality learning opportunity builds a strong academic structure.
 VPK uses educational materials for specific stages of your child’s development to prepare them for school.

 Voluntary Prekindergarten began as an amendment passed by Florida voters in November 2002, then signed into law in January 2005 with its implementation in August 2005.
-Together, with both the Early Learning Coalition of Orange County and Early Learning Coalition of Osceola County, 4C provides these services to eligible families.
+Together, with the Early Learning Coalition of Orange County, 4C provides these services to eligible families.
 The program is enriched with early learning activities, experiences, and high curricula standards to fit each child’s developmental needs.
 Participation is completely voluntary.

 Voluntary Prekindergarten is free for all children who are 4 years old on or before Sept.
 1, reside in Florida, and who are not participating in the Gardiner Scholarship Program.
 Parents whose children are born from Feb.
 2 through Sept.
 1 of a calendar year may choose to enroll their child in VPK in either the school year their child turns 4 or the next.